qing3962/password-protection/README.md

 ## Installation, Configruation, and Usage

+If you cann't install the plugin from community plugin market, you can step by step follow this:

 1. Download the latest release: password-protection-1.x.x.zip, this package in cross-platform have been tested in Windows and iOS; [Download](https://github.com/qing3962/password-protection/releases).

 2. Open the folder for community plugins of Obsidian, usually locate in .obsidian/plugins of the your vault folder.